StatisticalRethinkingJulia/SR2TuringPluto.jl/README.md

 ## Usage

-Note: *StatisticalRethinkingTuring v4 requires StatisticalRethinking.jl v 4.*
+Note: *SR2TuringPluto v4 requires StatisticalRethinking.jl v 4.*

 Select a notebook in the `open a file` entry box, e.g. type `./` and step to `./notebooks/00/clip-00-01-03t.jl`.

-StatisticalRethinkingTuring.jl is a DrWatson project, with some added/re-purposed subdirectories:
+SR2TuringPluto.jl is a DrWatson project, with some added/re-purposed subdirectories:

 1. `models`, which contains a subset of the Turing language models,
 2. `notebooks`, used to store the Pluto notebooks,